microdou/sveltekit220/README.md

 2. Hooks

-    - You must have a minimal configuration of `hooks.server.ts`
+    - You must have a `hooks.server.ts` file.
+A minimal configuration is enough for reproduction.

 3. Emulate a Production Environment